-16 Costs to Become a Real Estate Agent (Guide)
+16 Costs to Become a Real Estate Agent (Full Guide)

 The fees to become a real estate agent stack up.
-If you don’t pay attention, the costs and fees will get away from you and burn a whole through your debit card.
+If you don't pay attention, the costs and fees will get away from you and burn a hole through your debit card.
+This article is meant to prepare you for your future real estate career — and at the end, you'll find 3 plans to help you afford these fees.

-The cost of a real estate license varies from state-to-state.
-This is an estimate for how much it costs for a real estate license in California.
-So, let’s break down the total cost of a real estate license to see the smaller price tags.
-There are 4 main fees to look at:
+The cost of a real estate license varies from state to state.
+This is an estimate for California.
+There are 4 main fees to get licensed, totaling between $622 and $885.

 One requirement for the State Exam is a fingerprint live scan, also known as a background check.
 People with a criminal history will have trouble passing the background check.
 Always be honest and clear when asked about your criminal history.
 As the saying goes, honesty is the best policy.